bjartejensen/landing-page/README.md

 - Directives
 - Dependency Injection

-These three features will help you build responsive design in a controlled, maintainable and fun way.
+These three features will help you build responsive design in a maintainable and fun way, by allowing you to...:

+- Create resuable SCSS utility classes
+- Create attribute directives that simplifies class list maintainance
+- Inject configuration objects to centralise dimension alignment at a global level